-Figure 7.6: Average awards (inflated to mid 2017/18 money terms) and number of non-nil claims settlements for lung cancer claims
+Figure 7.5: Average awards (inflated to mid 2018/19 money terms) and number of non-nil claims settlements for lung cancer claims

-The average of the past three years is \$98,000; the average of the past four years is \$119,000 and the average of the past five years is \$120,000.
+The average of the past three years is \$76,000; the average of the past four years is \$90,000 and the average of the past five years is \$108,000.
+Each of these have been impacted by the extremely favourable average claims size experience in 2016/17.

-Taking all of the above factors into consideration, we have adopted a valuation assumption of \$120,000.
+Taking all of the above factors into consideration, we have adopted a valuation assumption of \$115,000.
 This assumption represents a decrease of 9% in inflation-adjusted terms from our previous assumption.